There's no doubt about it...

 Again, if people are making a voluntary choice to use a product, it's because they deem themselves better off from it.
-They are willing to trade their money for the product...
+They're willing to trade their money for the product...

 What Comes Next?

-Today, 26 states plus the District of Columbia have some sort of marijuana legalization in place.
+Today, 26 states and D.C. have some sort of marijuana legalization in place.

 Next year, it will be more than 30.

-Outside of the U.S., Canada is on the cusp of legalizing marijuana throughout the entire country.
+Outside the U.S., Canada is on the cusp of legalizing marijuana throughout the entire country.

-Mexico recently legalized medical marijuana, and we're starting to see more and more progress in South America, where cannabis is completely legal in Uruguay and is decriminalized in Ecuador, Peru, Bolivia, Chile, Argentina, Colombia, and Brazil.
+Mexico recently legalized medical marijuana, and we're also starting to see more and more progress in South America — where cannabis is completely legal in Uruguay and is decriminalized in Ecuador, Peru, Bolivia, Chile, Argentina, Colombia, and Brazil.